-Neil Cunningham will be in his 16th year as head women's soccer coach and ninth year as director of physical education at Washington and Lee in 2016.
+Neil Cunningham begins his 19th year as head women's soccer coach and 12th year as director of physical education at Washington and Lee in 2019.
 He also serves as an Assistant Athletic Director.

-Cunningham's first 15 years have resulted in some of the finest seasons in school history and he has posted a 215-48-27 (.788) overall record during that time.
+Cunningham's first 18 years have resulted in some of the finest seasons in school history, and he has posted a 249-63-31 (.771) overall record during that time.

-Five times Cunningham has led the Generals to the NCAA Tournament and three times he has guided W&L to an ODAC title.
+Six times Cunningham has led the Generals to the NCAA Tournament and four times he has guided W&L to an ODAC title.